Great Britain women's national rugby league team: Test Results

-History
+Tours

 1996 Tour of Australia

 The Great Britain Lionesses toured Australia for the first time in 1996.
 The team was captained by Lisa McIntosh, with Brenda Dobek as vice-captain.
 Ian Harris (Hull) was head coach with Jackie Sheldon as assistant coach.
 Nikki Carter (Hull Vixens) was tour manager.
 Paula Clark (York) was the touring team's physiotherapist.

 Great Britain lost the inaugural Test Match against Australia, but won both of the subsequent two Test Matches to claim a two-one series victory.

 The playing group consisted of captain Lisa McIntosh (Dudley Hill, squad number 13), vice-captain Brenda Dobek (Wakefield Panthers, squad number 6) and the following: